gardener/landscaper-service/docs/usage/ServiceTargetConfigs.md

 # ServiceTargetConfigs

-ServiceTargetConfigs are kubernetes resources that represent a target cluster on which a Landscaper as a service can be deployed.
+ServiceTargetConfigs are kubernetes resources that represent a target cluster on which a Landscaper as a Service can deploy Landscaper instances.

 Each ServiceTargetConfig has a reference to a Secret that contains the Kubeconfig of the target cluster.
 ServiceTargetConfigs doesn't need to reside in the namespaces as [LandscaperDeployments](LandscaperDeployments.md) and [Instances](Instances.md) which are referencing it.
 It is advised to create the ServiceTargetConfigs in a separate namespace that is only accessible by administrators.